raykin/source-route/README.md

 ### TODO

-Add debug option to provider more verbose messages of what has happened
+Add debug option to provide more verbose messages of what has happened

 Open File directly from browser(chrome) by plugin?